HannahGreenwell/BeenThereFrontend/README.md

 - react-google-places-suggest

 ### Known Bugs
-- Add new place form still displaying after adding a second place
-- Map default centre is hard-coded
+- Error occurs when submitting a new place with no image

 ### To Do
-- Edit saved places
+- Improve image upload UI
+- Improve map UI
 - Share maps with friends
+- Save 'wishlist' places
+- Save custom places
 - Account page
+- Password confirmation
+- Mobile responsive layout
+- Accessibility
-- TESTING
+- Testing

 ### Screenshot
 ![Been There Screenshot](./been-there-screenshot.jpeg)